mozilla/pontoon/docs/admin/deployment.rst

    Signifies whether this is a development server or not.
 Should be `False` in production.
    Adds some additional django apps that can be helpful during day to day development.

-``DJANGO_LOGIN``
-   Required for non-Mozilla deployments, which cannot use `Firefox Accounts`_ for login.
-Set to True if you want to use the default Django login instead.
-This will allow you to log in via accounts created using `manage.py shell`.

 ``ENABLE_BUGS_TAB``
    Optional.
 Enables Bugs tab on team pages, which pulls team data from